Accounts Receivable Financing

 - Preferred credit lines of $1,000,000 to $10,000,000

 While simplicity and speed are two advantages of accounts receivable factoring for companies, they aren't the only reasons to consider this funding option.
-There are many more reasons to consider this strategy to increase your company's liquidity.
+There are much more reasons to consider this strategy to increase your company's liquidity.

 Advantages of Accounts Receivable Factoring